Robin Taillan

-Robin Taillan (born 27 May 1992) is a French professional footballer who plays as a right-back for Championnat National 2 club Sète.
+Robin Taillan (born 27 May 1992) is a French professional footballer who plays as a right-back for Championnat National 3 club Agde.

 Career

 Taillan briefly joined Olympique de Marseille in 2014, and played for their reserve side.
 He rejoined Béziers and helped them get promoted to the Ligue 2 in 2018.
 He made his professional debut with Béziers in a 2–0 Ligue 2 win over Nancy on 27 July 2018.

 In June 2020, Taillan joined Quevilly-Rouen after Béziers were relegated to the Championnat National 2.

 Personal life

 Outside of football, Taillan is also trained as an electrician.